Start Reading “The Wheel of Time” Now, Before Amazon Makes It the Next “Lord of the Rings”

 Jordan, meanwhile, finds himself not needing to reckon with dated writing; complex female characters are essential to the plot (and not just Rand’s whims) from the beginning, and the story never stoops to the level of offering them up to the horrors of historical precedent.
 As my now-married friend who gave me the book in the first place explained to me, it’s definitely considered a PG series in the fantasy world, but you know what?
 So is Tolkien.

 Unfortunately, Jordan won’t be around to bask in the mainstream success that likely awaits him.
 The author passed away in 2007 before finishing the books, though unlike Martin, he never had a 10-year-plus gap between releases, and after he died, the prolific fantasy author Brandon Sanderson swooped in to finish books 12 through 14, to the delight of fans.

 In that 2000 CNN interview, Jordan had a prescient view of his situation: “I’ve been warned that if I died before I finished the books, they were going to desecrate my grave.”

-On the contrary, if The Wheel of Time breaks out of the bonds of fantasy — as I suspect it will, if you give it a chance — they’ll have to stop literary pilgrims from rubbing his grave like a portal stone.
+On the contrary, if The Wheel of Time breaks out of the bonds of fantasy — as I suspect it will once the Amazon series premieres — they’ll have to stop literary pilgrims from rubbing his grave like a portal stone.
 Guess you’ll have to read the books to figure out what that means.